Is a horse mentally comfortable in a cozy stall with shavings or a shelter with sides? Probably not.

 My very vocal mare taught me this concept and it all made sense.
 She had a stall that included a 2 acre turnout.
 When it rained I provided multiple hanging bags in her stall, no hay outside.
-Even though she had free choice hay she would nicker to me when I refilled the bags that were getting low.
+Even though she had slow fed free choice hay she would nicker to me when I refilled the bags that were getting low.
 It finally occurred to me she might want to eat outside.
-I provided Standard Hay Pillows on the ground in the turnout and she immediately walked outside and started eating in the rain.
+I hung additional Hanging Hay Pillows in her turnout and she immediately walked outside and started eating in the rain.
 Her mental comfort took priority over any physical comfort she experienced in the stall.
-She will choose the stall only if the elements are extreme.
-Interesting feedback from customers duplicates my experience - if they provide a Standard Hay Pillow in a stall with an adjacent turnout the horses will pick them up and carry them outside in the rain and snow!
+She will choose to eat in the stall only if the elements are extreme.
+Interesting feedback from customers duplicates my experience - if they provide hay outside and in a stall or shelter with an adjacent turnout, the horses will often choose to go outside in the elements to eat.

-Providing your herd with appropriate shelter from the elements with forage available in multiple locations gives them the opportunity to be as mentally comfortable as possible and encourages a more natural lifestyle.
+Providing your herd with appropriate shelter from the elements with free choice forage available in multiple locations (see our slow feed solutions for any environment) gives them the opportunity to be as mentally comfortable as possible and encourages a more natural lifestyle.

 Sign up for our monthly newsletter to hear about

 giveaways, sales and equine health and nutrition news for healthier, happier horses.

 Monique Warren invented the Hay Pillow® slow feeder and is the owner of Hay Pillow Inc.

 Warren has been an equine guardian for over forty years and slow-feed advocate for over 10 years.
 She contributes equine nutrition and digestive and hoof health articles to publications such as Equine Wellness, The Journal, The Naturally Healthy Horse, Natural Horse Magazine, Nicker News, Horse Back Magazine, The Horse's Hoof, and Miniature Horse World Magazine.
 Equine nutrition and horses feet are her passions.
 She resides in Southern California.